Hair Love: Production

 Cherry stated that he was inspired to create Hair Love to counter stereotypes about Black fathers, because "Black fathers have had one of the worst raps in mainstream media as being portrayed as being deadbeats and not being involved.”
 He and Karen Rupert Toliver also stated that they wanted to increase representation of Black hair.

 In 2017, Cherry created a Kickstarter campaign for a short animated film called Hair Love.
 The film is about an African American dad who is attempting to style his young daughter Zuri's hair for the first time.
 The campaign surpassed its initial goal of $75,000 and raised over $300,000.
 According to Kickstarter, that exceeds the amount raised by any other short film project on the platform.
 He co-directed the film with Everett Downing and Bruce W. Smith, with Peter Ramsey and Pixar animator Frank Abney serving as executive producers.
 The film was co-produced with Karen Rupert Toliver, whom Cherry approached for help.

 On March 20, 2019, Sony Pictures Animation announced that they had picked up Hair Love, which was slated to be released theatrically later that year.
-Hair Love was storyboarded in Toon Boom Storyboard Pro and animated in Toon Boom Harmony by Six Point Harness animation studio.
+Hair Love was storyboarded in Toon Boom Storyboard Pro and animated in Toon Boom Harmony by Mondo Media under their 6 Point Harness label.